-The Candy Corn Quilt! {free quilt pattern}
+The Candy Corn Quilt: free quilt pattern

 On the day I made this quilt, the design reminded me of Candy Corn!
 It’s a fall quilt for me, but it doesn’t have to be.
 I’m sure it would make a fabulous Christmas quilt too.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The blog post below is totally free to read, print, and sew!
+The free Dog Bandana Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The Optimized for Printing PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 Let me see how it would look with different fabrics using EQ8…